xAirx/ReactNative-RestaurantAppProject/README.md

   #### Part 1 & 2 :

       Setting up the project &.
-Creating components needed
+Creating components needed - done

-      Created a new DishdetailComponent and added it to React application.
+      Created a new DishdetailComponent and added it to React application. - done

-      Updated the view of the DishdetailComponent to display the details of the selected dish using an reactstrap card component.
+      Updated the view of the DishdetailComponent to display the details of the selected dish using an reactstrap card component. - done

-      Updated the view of the DishdetailComponent to display the list of comments about the dish using the Bootstrap unstyled      list component.
+      Updated the view of the DishdetailComponent to display the list of comments about the dish using the Bootstrap unstyled list component. - done

-      Integrated the AboutComponent given above into the single page application.
+      Integrated the AboutComponent given above into the single page application. - done

-      Added a new functional component named <RenderLeader> through the RenderLeader() function to AboutComponent.js that    renders the details of a given leader using the reactstrap <Media> component.
+      Added a new functional component named <RenderLeader> through the RenderLeader() function to AboutComponent.js that    renders the details of a given leader using the reactstrap <Media> component. - done

-      Construct and render the list of leaders in the About Us page using the <RenderLeader> component implemented above.
+    Construct and render the list of leaders in the About Us page using the <RenderLeader> component implemented above. - done

  #### Part 3: